TodorDaskalov/ReactPetProject/README.md

-Project Documentation
+Pet Adoption Site

-Project Overview
+Overview

-This project is a Pet Adoption site, allowing users to adopt pets or post pets for adoption.
-Users can interact with pets through comments and questions.
-The application is built using React with Vite as the development server.
+Pet Adoption Site is a web application designed to facilitate pet adoption.
+Users can explore pets available for adoption, post pets for adoption, and engage in discussions by commenting or asking questions about pets.

-Project Architecture
+Project Details

-The project follows a React app architecture.
-The main components include:
+Tech Stack: The project is developed using React with Vite as the build tool.
+JavaScript (JS) is primarily used, and JSX is employed for React components.
+Styling is done with CSS.

+Key Components:

 PetList: Displays a list of pets available for adoption.
 Add Pet: Allows users to post pets for adoption.
-Register: User registration component.
-Login: User login component.
-Logout: Handles user logout.
+Register/Login/Logout: Handles user authentication.
-Additional components for pet details, comments, and more.
-Technology Stack
-The technology stack includes:

-JavaScript (JS)
-JSX for React components
-CSS for styling
-React with Vite for development
+Routing: Utilizes React Router for navigation with route guards for authorization.
-Database Structure
+External API Integration: Fetches weather data from api.open-meteo.com.

+Server and Database:

-The project uses a practice server provided by SoftUni.
-It doesn't involve a traditional database.
+The project uses a development server provided by the course provider.
+A database is not employed; instead, practice data is served from the server.

-Authentication and Authorization
+Authentication and Authorization:
-Authentication and authorization are handled using access tokens.
-Users need to log in to perform certain actions, ensuring secure access to features.

-Routing and Navigation
+Authentication is managed using access tokens.
+Users can register, login, and logout.
-Routing and navigation are implemented using React Router's Routes and Route components.
-Route guards are employed to control access to certain pages.
+Route guards are implemented to ensure authorized access to specific routes.

-State Management
+State Management:

-State management is primarily handled using React's built-in state management features like useState and useContext.
-Although there is a future plan for Redux implementation, it's not currently integrated.
+React's built-in state management tools like useState and useContext are employed.

-APIs and Services
-The project interacts with the api.open-meteo.com API to retrieve weather information, including the current temperature, max/min temperature, and weather predictions for the next 3 hours.

-Error Handling
+Error Handling:
-Error handling is implemented through the usage of try-catch structures for asynchronous code.
-Additionally, an ErrorBoundary is in place to capture errors within the application.

-Project Structure
-The project structure includes:
+The project features an ErrorBoundary component to catch errors.

-src folder
-components folder: Houses all React components along with their respective CSS files. contexts folder: Contains AuthContext for handling authentication context. modals folder: Manages modal components. hooks folder: Contains a custom hook, usePersistedState. services folder: Houses service files for authService, petService, and commentService. utils folder: Holds utility functions like formatDateString and getCurrentHour.
-App component: The main component orchestrating the application.
-Deployment
-The project is planned for deployment on Firebase.
+Asynchronous code incorporates try-catch structures for error handling.
+Services:

+A services folder contains modules like authService, petService, and commentService to handle specific functionalities.

+Contexts:

+The contexts folder houses an AuthContext file.

+Modals and Hooks:

+Modal functionality is implemented, and a hooks folder contains custom hooks, including usePersistedState.

+Utils:

+A utils folder hosts utility functions like formatDateString and getCurrentHour.

+Deployment:

+The application has been successfully deployed on Firebase Hosting.
+Firebase CLI and Hosting were utilized for the deployment process.

+Additional Notes
+The project will be further enhanced with Redux implementation in the future.
+External API api.open-meteo.com is integrated to fetch weather data.